Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 5. The result is written to the new Drive Two.

 Memory is fully restored.
 New memory hardware is in place.
 This can be done logically.
 It requires no moving parts.
-Using a XOR system like this we can keep memory intact.
+Using an XOR system we can keep memory intact.
 Redundant memory hardware creates a robust system.
 Memory is not fragile.
 It can handle any mishap except for catastrophic failure of more than one drive.
 Here are a few things to consider:

 1. An XOR memory array can take a severe hit to the hardware and not lose data.
 Memory repairs itself without moving parts.